abconway/bluecanary/README.md

 Blue Canary supports Python 3 and can be installed via pip:

 ```
-$ pip install blue-canary
+pip install bluecanary
 ```

 ## Usage

-Blue Canary currently supports two commands:
+Blue Canary currently supports two commands: `update_tags` and `update_alarms`
-update_tags
-update_alarms

 __update_tags__:
 update_tags will tag each resource with the given key/value pair.

 __update_alarms__:
 update_alarms will create and/or update alarms for any resource in your AWS account that matches your specified key/value tags.

 **Example usage**:
 ```
-$ bluecanary update_tags -p /path/to/config/ -v
+bluecanary update_tags -p /path/to/config/ -v
 ```

 ### Parameters